Morton's Neuroma: causes, symptoms and treatments

 Physical therapy is another very effective treatment for neuromas in their early stages.

-Custom molded orthotics (also called "arch supports" with special padding is often an important part of treatment and also lessens the chance for the neuroma to return.
+Custom-molded orthotic shoe inserts are often an important part of treatment and lessen the chance for the neuroma to return.

-n more severe and chronic cases that have failed conservative therapies, there are four main treatments available, some more invasive than others.
-Each treatment below has unique benefits or downsides so each patient has a customized treatment plan that takes into account not only the patient's physical condition but also the day-to-day personal and professional needs.
+In more severe and chronic cases of Morton’s neuroma that hasn’t responded to conservative therapies, we may need to turn to more advanced treatment.
+Each of these treatments has unique benefits or downsides, so each of our patients has a customized treatment plan that considers their physical condition and day-to-day personal and professional needs.

 Some advanced treatment options for Morton's neuroma are: